htesgaard/vagrant-ansible-atomic-cluster/README.md

 mount: unknown filesystem type 'vboxsf'
 ```
+try running `vagrant up control` or `vagrant provision control` again

-Calling vagrant up will cause this error on all the atomic boxes.
+Calling vagrant up will cause this error on all the atomic[1-3] nodes.

 ```bash
 ==> atomic1: Configuring and enabling network interfaces...